Device Management

 The alarms list is sorted by status, showing active alarms first, followed by confirmed and deactivated alarms.

-Each alarm includes an icon representing its type.
+There are several types of alarms.
+Each alarm will include an icon representing its current status:

 Notification Settings